This may sound contradictory to what you may already think about bankruptcy, but it’s true. Bankruptcy is the first step toward fixing your credit.

 - Paying your monthly minimums seems good enough, but you’re just spinning your wheels.

-- Late-night debt consolidation commercials seem tempting, but most of those companies are not legitimate.
+- Late-night debt consolidation commercials seem tempting, but many of those companies are not legitimate, or end up doing more harm than good.

 - Borrowing money from friends and family seems easy, but you’re only borrowing from Peter to pay Paul and not truly getting ahead.